 It’s a similar dish to pesto-topped salmon but far richer so it goes well with a simple salad or vegetables.
-I used less fish than the specified 800g but didn’t reduce the cooking time which resulted in the fish being slightly over-cooked.
-The pastry, tapenade and mozzarella made up for this but in the future I'd probably opt for pesto-topped salmon if cooking for two as it requires less time in the oven and is slightly healthier.
-Otherwise, this is a great dish if cooking for more people or if you want to make something that looks a bit more impressive.
+I halved the recipe and used around 400g of salmon but didn’t reduce the cooking time which resulted in the fish being slightly over-cooked.
+The pastry, tapenade and mozzarella made up for this but in the future I'll check the salmon after 25 minutes.
+As I was cooking for two I made two smaller salmon en croûtes so they could be cooked separately; one for tonight's dinner and one for tomorrow.

 - plain flour (for dusting)

 - 500g pack of puff pastry